 Delete a user

 As an administrator, you can delete users from your space, to suspend their right to login to the space.
-This can be done by going to the Users page in Administration space.
-Find the user you want to delete in the user list, click on the menu ...
+Go to the Administration dashboard by clicking on the gear icon in the top right corner If you do not see the gear icon, you do not have ...

 Delete a project